The Three Stooges: Television film (2000)

 In 2000, long-time Stooge fan Mel Gibson executive-produced a TV film (The Three Stooges) about the lives and careers of the comedians.
 Playing Moe was Paul Ben-Victor, Evan Handler was Larry, John Kassir was Shemp, and Michael Chiklis was Curly.
 It was filmed in Australia and was produced for and broadcast on ABC.
 It was based on Michael Fleming's authorized biography of the Stooges, The Three Stooges: From Amalgamated Morons to American Icons.
 Its unflattering portrayal of Ted Healy led Healy's son to give media interviews calling the film inaccurate.
-Additional errors of fact included the portrayal that Moe Howard was down on his luck after Columbia cancelled their contract and worked as a gofer at the studio, where he, his brothers and Larry had formerly worked as actors.
+Additional errors of fact included the portrayal that Moe Howard was down on his luck after Columbia canceled their contract and worked as a gofer at the studio, where his brothers, Larry, and he had formerly worked as actors.
 In reality, Moe was the most careful with his money, which he invested well.
-He and his wife Helen owned a comfortable house in Toluca Lake, in which they raised their children.
+His wife Helen and he owned a comfortable house in Toluca Lake, in which they raised their children.

 Film

 It's a Mad, Mad, Mad, Mad World (1963)

-The Three Stooges (in their Curly Joe period) make a brief cameo appearance as airport firemen in the 1963 film It's a Mad, Mad, Mad, Mad World.
+The Three Stooges (in their Curly Joe period) made a brief cameo appearance as airport firemen in the 1963 film It's a Mad, Mad, Mad, Mad World.
 An epic comedy with an all-star cast, this film contains many cameo appearances by famous comedians.